decentraland/documentation/content/creator/sdk7/getting-started/using-the-cli.md

 To build scenes for Decentraland you an either use

 - The Decentraland Editor
-- The Command Line Interface (CLI)
+- The CLI: @dcl/sdk-commands global library

 Both tools allow you to compile and preview your scene in an "off-chain" development environment.
 After testing your scene locally, you can upload your content to the content server, linking it with your LAND.